gowebly/gowebly/README.md

    templates (inline-style) to the block called `gowebly-head-styles` (usually, placed on the bottom of the `<head>` tag);
-5. CLI create a complex `docker-compose.yml` file in the root of the project folder with instructions for deploy all of your project in isolated containers via [Portainer][portainer_url] (strongly recommended) or manually to your remote server.
+5. CLI create a complex `docker-compose.yml` file in the root of the project folder with instructions for deploy your project in isolated containers via [Portainer][portainer_url] (strongly recommended) or manually to your remote server.

 ## ✨ Solving case